mg-logo

 • Use the same soil to back-fill the hole.

-• The crown of tree should be above ground - it should not look like a telephone pole once planted.
+• The crown of the tree should be above ground — it should not look like a telephone pole once planted.

 • If the tree is planted too deep, it will grow slowly, be undersized and prone to disease.

-• Make sure the soil beneath the tree is firm, so the tree won’t sink later.
+• Make sure the soil beneath the tree is firm so the tree won’t sink later.

-• Settle the tree in place by watering as the hole is filled with soil, do not stomp on the soil as this will cause compaction.
+• Settle the tree in place by watering as the hole is filled with soil.
+Do not stomp on the soil, as this will cause compaction.

 Diagram showing described hole size for planting a container grown tree